StyraInc/regal/docs/custom-rules.md

 ## Community

-If you'd like to discuss custom rules development or just talk about Regal in general, please join us in the `#regal` channel in the Styra Community[Slack](https://communityinviter.com/apps/styracommunity/signup)!
+If you'd like to discuss custom rules development or just talk about Regal in general, please join us in the `#regal` channel in the Styra Community [Slack](https://communityinviter.com/apps/styracommunity/signup)!